Skip to content

 In practice, migration simply opens the door to real usage.

 Most SharePoint problems don’t appear during the move itself.
 They surface months later—once teams start working, creating content, and relying on the platform daily.
-This planning step is built into our SharePoint Consulting Services to reduce migration risk.
+This planning step is built into our SharePoint Migration Consulting approach to reduce migration risk.

 Mistake #1: Treating Migration as a Lift-and-Shift